 - With your target now chosen, anchor bomb positioned and fly line just settling on the water.

 - Draw the rod tip back straightening everything out and finishing with an extended arm pointing behind you just below chest height.

-- Tip: This is one continuous motion and requires constant tension with the line throughout the manoeuvre.
+Tip: This is one continuous motion and requires constant tension with the line throughout the maneuver.

-This is unique to this cast.
+This is unique to the T.R.C.
 The extra line is used to form a larger D loop which bends the rod deeper.
 This results in greater velocity with a more energetic loop which pulls the bomb out of the water and into flight with ease.